JeremyMain/GPUProfiler-for-Linux/README.md

 ## Tested Hypervisors
 RedHat KVM, Citrix XenServer, Citrix Hypervisor, Nutanix AHV

-As much as I would like to add support for VMware vSphere, the system details and metrics that I can collect without expert insider knowledge would be insufficient to make it useful so I have been able to add support for vSphere.
+As much as I would like to add support for VMware vSphere, the system details and metrics that I can collect without expert insider knowledge would be insufficient to make it useful so I have not been able to add support for vSphere.

 If you have said expert knowledge and wish to help get vSphere support please contact me.